 Update :

-The balanced portfolio has fallen by about 3.5% since the start of the war in Iran, wiping out all gains since the beginning of the year.
-However, the return over the past year remains at nearly 13%.
+As of March 31, the balanced portfolio is down about 3.5% since the start of the war in Iran, wiping out all gains since the beginning of the year.
+At the time of writing, it is just under 1% below its all-time high.
 Nothing too alarming.

-It should come as no surprise that the portfolio has not been too badly affected by the war so far.
-Historically, wars have not had a lasting impact on stock markets, which are far more interested in corporate profits—which continue to grow—than in the vagaries of geopolitics.
+It's not surprising that the portfolio hasn't suffered too much from the war so far.
+Historically, wars haven't had a lasting impact on stock markets, which are much more interested in corporate profits—which continue to grow—than in the vagaries of geopolitics.

-Sadly, the true impact of war is measured in human lives…
+The real impact of war is unfortunately measured in human lives…

 Another unexpected casualty of the war appears to be the price of gold, which has fallen by about 11% since the conflict began on February 28, 2026.
 The problem with gold—unlike other assets—is that it generates no income.
 Its sharp rise since 2023 was essentially a speculative move, and the war in Iran appears to have triggered a rush to sell.
 Not to mention that some central banks have also taken advantage of the high price to sell part of their gold reserves.

-For everyone's sake, let's hope this senseless war comes to an end soon.
+For everyone’s sake, let’s hope this stupid war will ends soon.

 Market Review